hack3r-0m/repay-protocol/README.md

 ## Special Credits

-- openGSN team (help on discord during hackathon)
+- OpenGSN team (help on discord during hackathon)
 - GSN's public relayer's on polygon and rinkeby
-- uniswap team (help on discord during hackathon)
+- Uniswap team (help on discord during hackathon)
 - EIP725 and EIP2771 proposers and authors